oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/weblogic-domain/_index.md

       name: weblogic-domain-storage-volume
 ```

-#### Add ElasticSearch Secrets to WebLogic Domain Credentials
+#### Add Elasticsearch secrets to WebLogic domain credentials
-The fluentd container will be configured to look for elastic search parameters in the domain credentials.
+The `fluentd` container will be configured to look for Elasticsearch parameters in the domain credentials.
 Edit the domain credentials and add the parameters shown in the example below.

-Example: `kubectl edit secret bobs-bookstore-weblogic-credentials -n bob` and add the bae64 encoded values of each ElasticSearch parameter:
+Example: `kubectl edit secret bobs-bookstore-weblogic-credentials -n bob` and add the base64 encoded values of each Elasticsearch parameter:
 ```text
 elasticsearchhost: ZWxhc3RpY3NlYXJjaC5ib2JzLWJvb2tzLnNhbXBsZS5jb20=
 elasticsearchport: NDQz